 Choose [hoose Data for Alpha

 S Choose the data on this server that you wa ant to protect.

 Workload types: Workload items:

-Files and Folders Image: SqL Image: SqL I
+I Files and Folders Image: Solution of the second seco

 Show all workload types

 ▼ Replication Rules

 4. If you want to select other files and folders to include in your protection, click the Replication Rules heading and expand the volumes under Folders.